 There have been two major design changes to canopy foliage sampling over time, related to the selection of woody individuals and how they are georeferenced.
-The rational for these changes is outlined below.
+The rational for these changes, as well addition of a tissue cleaning step following foliage collection, are outlined below.